 Banking options

-Banking options in Virginia are similar to those offered in other states.
+Virginia online sportsbooks offer plenty of easy to use banking methods.
 These include the following, though not all sportsbooks utilize all of these options.

 - PayPal